In this tutorial, we'll explore different ways to keep Docker containers running indefinitely.

 If we want to interact with the container, we can couple this with the -i flag.
 This will allow us to run commands in the container using our terminal:

 Alternatively, if our purpose is just to run the container indefinitely, we can use the -d flag:

 docker run -d -t ubuntu

-In this tutorial, we covered some ways to run Docker containers indefinitely.
-We looked at the ways commands are passed to a container and then altered these commands to solve our problem.
-We also explored the modern solution of using Pseudo-TTY sessions to keep containers running.
+In this article, we learned some ways to run Docker containers indefinitely.
+We discussed the ways commands are passed to a container, and then altered these commands to solve our problem.
+We also touched on the modern solution of using Pseudo-TTY sessions to keep containers running.